New Book Chronicles Global Rule of Law Projects Founded by Miller & Chevalier Lawyer Homer E. Moyer, Jr.

 Washington, DC, September 2, 2021 – Building the Rule of Law: Firsthand Accounts of a Thirty-Year Global Campaign, a new 543-page book complete with personal reminiscences and more than 100 photographs, tells the extraordinary story of what has been called a "Rule of Law Marshall Plan" – the American Bar Association's (ABA) CEELI, which attracted more than 5,000 lawyers and judges as unpaid volunteers and became the largest pro bono project the ABA had ever undertaken.
 CEELI was co-founded by Miller & Chevalier's Homer E. Moyer, Jr., and was described by former Attorney General Janet Reno as, "the worthiest pro bono project American lawyers have ever undertaken."

-Founded in 1990 following the fall of the Berlin Wall by Moyer, then chair-elect of the ABA's Section of International Law, and former Florida State Law School dean and soon-to-become ABA president Sandy D'Alemberte, this technical legal assistance project provided expertise and served as a resource to 25 former Soviet Union republics and satellite countries.
+CEELI was founded in 1990, following the fall of the Berlin Wall, by Moyer, then chair-elect of the ABA's Section of International Law, and former Florida State Law School dean and soon-to-become ABA president Sandy D'Alemberte.
+This technical legal assistance project provided expertise and served as a resource to 25 former Soviet Union republics and satellite countries.
 Seventeen years later, CEELI evolved into ROLI, a global ABA project that has now done similar rule of law work in more than 100 countries.

 Also covered is the creation and growth of the CEELI Institute, a now independent rule of law institute in Prague which Moyer founded and has chaired for 20 years.
 The CEELI Institute has trained more than 10,000 lawyers and judges from more than 45 countries to date.
 Its pro bono faculty has included judges and leading legal experts from around the country (Miller & Chevalier lawyers among them) who have dedicated time and expertise to advancing the rule of law in the world.